Ruth E. Carter

 Ruth E. Carter (born April 10, 1960) is an American costume designer for film and television.
-During her film career, Carter has been nominated four times for the Academy Award for Best Costume Design, for her work on Spike Lee's biographical film Malcolm X (1992), Steven Spielberg's historical drama film Amistad (1997), and Ryan Coogler's Marvel superhero films Black Panther (2018) and Black Panther: Wakanda Forever (2022).

-Carter has been nominated for the Academy Award for Best Costume Design four times, and won for her work on Black Panther and Black Panther: Wakanda Forever.
-She is the first Black woman to win in the category and the first Black woman to win multiple Academy Awards in any category.
+She is best known for her collaborations with Spike Lee, John Singleton, and Ryan Coogler.
+During her film career, Carter has been nominated four times for the Academy Award for Best Costume Design, for her work on Lee's biographical film Malcolm X (1992), Steven Spielberg's historical drama film Amistad (1997), and winning twice for Coogler's Marvel superhero films Black Panther (2018) and Black Panther: Wakanda Forever (2022).
+She was the first African-American to win and be nominated for Best Costume Design and the first Black woman to win multiple Academy Awards in any category.
+Her other film credits include Do the Right Thing (1989), What's Love Got to Do with It (1993), Love & Basketball (2000), Serenity (2005), The Butler (2013), Selma (2014), Marshall (2017), Dolemite Is My Name (2019), and Coming 2 America (2021).

-Early life
+Early life and education

-Carter was born on April 10, 1960 in Springfield, Massachusetts in a single-parent household.
+Carter was born on April 10, 1960, in Springfield, Massachusetts, in a single-parent household.
 Her mother is Mabel Carter, and she was the youngest of eight children.
 At nine years old, she began attending the Boys & Girls Club.
-Using her mother's sewing machine, Carter learned from the organization how to read and design simplicity patterns.
-She graduated from Springfield Technical High School.
+Using her mother's sewing machine, Carter learned from the organization how to read and design Simplicity patterns.
+She graduated in 1978 from Technical High School, Springfield, Massachusetts.
 In 1982, Carter graduated from Hampton Institute, later renamed Hampton University, with a Bachelor of Arts degree in Theatre Arts.